Friday, May 29, 2026

 My rating: 3 of 5 stars

 A short book with robots as the main characters.
-They wake up and the restuarant they work in is no longer in operation, so they start it back up themselves.
+They wake up and the restaurant they work in is no longer in operation, so they start it back up themselves.

 There's a lot of stuff thrown in the book, but it's so short it's surface level, skimmed over, just mentioned.
 Some of it makes you wonder why the author even bothered.
 Did it improve the story, likely no. Anyway, I found the story okay overall.